-Fiat E-Ducato electric van 2020: specifications and on-sale date
+Fiat E-Ducato electric van 2020: price, specifications and on-sale date

 Fiat says total cost of ownership (TCO) has been a key focus in the model's development, and confirmed that the E-Ducato will be offered in the same range of body variants as the diesel equivalent, with load volumes from 10 to 17 cubic metres and a maximum payload of 1,950kg.

 The E-Ducato’s motor will produce just over 120bhp and generate 280Nm of torque, while a choice of 47 or 79kWh batteries will offer ranges from 120 to 192 miles in urban conditions – or 78 to 148 miles on the 'combined cycle' representing mixed driving.

 Top speed is limited to 62mph in order to preserve range, while 0-30mph acceleration takes less than six seconds.
 The 47kWh battery can be replenished in just under two and a half hours from a public charging point, while the 79kWh version takes four hours to do the same.

 Normal, Eco and Power driving modes allow for flexibility between maximising range or motor power as needed depending on the job at hand.
 Fiat describes the E-Ducato as "100% connected", with a suite of connectivity features that'll allow it to slot into fleet-management systems of larger operators.

 Two trim levels (entry-level and 'eTecnico') will be offered, as well as three main body types (panel van, chassis cab and passenger minibus).
 Standard kit on the entry-level version includes a five-inch touchscreen with DAB and Bluetooth, automatic climate control, a tablet holder, a USB port, a fixed full-width steel bulkhead, heated mirrors, LED lighting in the load area and twin-leaf rear suspension.